 05 Google Analytics Dashboard for WP (GADWP)

-With this free WordPress plugin, you can easily install Google Analytics and view reports right in your WordPress admin area.
+This essential WordPress plugin helps you easily install Google Analytics and view reports right in your WordPress admin area.

 Google Analytics has become ubiquitous in the world of web analytics.
 It’s essentially enterprise-level analytics available to everyone, for free.